calhaley/Udacity-Data-Engineering-AWS-Nanodegree/README.md

 * Why use Airflow?
 Airflow allows workflows to be defined as code, they become more maintainable, versionable, testable, and collaborative

 <ins> Capstone Project </ins>
-* This project is the finale to Udacity's data engineering nanodegree.
-Udacity provides a default dataset however I chose to embark on my own project.
-* My project is on building a movies data warehouse, which can be used to build a movies recommendation system, as well as predicting box-office earnings.